tqv-notes/gaussian_process_tutorials/readme.md

 kriging_1d is the kriging for 1D data (using methodologies from geostatistics)

 cokriging_1d in cokriging folder is the cokriging with linear model of coregionalization for 1D data

+cokriging_1d.py is the python implementation of cokriging with linear model of coregionalization for 1D data